Welcome to the English Department at Moorpark College

 Every course also has specified outcomes to be assessed regularly, to ensure that students are actually learning what instructors intend them to learn.
 Here are the CLO’s for this course:

-- identify and describe the content and themes of selected works of children’s literature.
+- identify and describe the written and pictorial content, themes, and genres of selected works of children’s literature and analyze their effects on the text.

 - describe the impact of historical context on literary techniques and themes in children’s literature.